 The ability to meet with their patients electronically provides ample benefits to both the patient and the clinician.
-The primary benefit of signing up for online therapy services to patients is the convenience of meeting their therapist from anywhere they choose.
-This might be their desk at work or a favorite spot at home.
-No matter where they decide to conduct an appointment, it’s usually far more comfortable than a therapist’s office, creating an environment more suitable for dialogue.
+The primary benefit of signing up for online therapy services is the convenience of meeting a therapist from anywhere.
+This might be your desk at work or a favorite spot at home.
+No matter where you decide to conduct an appointment, it’s usually far more comfortable than a therapist’s office, creating an environment more suitable for dialogue.

 Another positive of getting therapy online is that it can help therapists better meet the demand for care.
 By offering remote sessions, they are able to schedule appointments around the busy schedules of their patients and fill their days with more sessions.

 Lastly, with online appointments allowing therapists to better fill their calendars, they are often able to offer discounts to those that need them.
 As with so many digital versions of in-person services, better time efficiency typically helps save money for end users.

 For someone who is looking to get therapy during this era of social distancing – or simply prefers receiving counseling at home – there are quite a few options.
 In the case of people who already see a counselor in person, their clinician may also provide their services online.
 This is an easy solution for someone who is in therapy and wants to continue to see their counselor, because now they can just video chat with their therapist and continue their sessions as usual.
 Most therapists will conduct sessions via Skype, Facetime or some other popular platform, though more are using online tools that have been custom-made for therapists and include the security features required by regulators.

 For those who cannot connect with their local therapist online, there are online platforms that provide the care you want and need.
 In fact, web therapy can be very helpful, with some companies offering very attractive pricing and easy to use apps, including industry leaders such as BetterHelp, Talkspace and Amwell.